ian-wiseman/NBA_Stats/README.md

 # NBA Stats
-Analyzing and comparing the performance of NBA teams
+Analyzing and comparing the performance of NBA teams then investigating the relationship between team performance for home and away games.